Requirements and scalability¶

 we do have some notes on issues you’ll encounter.

 Ubuntu 20.04 Focal, 18.04 Bionic, and Debian 10 Buster are supported for running Zulip in production.
 64-bit is recommended.
 We recommend installing on the newest supported OS release you’re comfortable with, to save a bit of future work upgrading the operating system.

 sudo add-apt-repository universe sudo apt update

 CPU and memory: For installations with 100+ users you’ll need a minimum of 2 CPUs and 4GB RAM.
 For installations with fewer users, 1 CPU and 2GB RAM is sufficient.
 We strongly recommend against installing with less than 2GB of RAM, as you will likely experience out of memory issues installing dependencies.
 We recommend against using highly CPU-limited servers like the AWS

 t2style instances for organizations with hundreds of users (active or no).

 See our documentation on scalability below for advice on hardware requirements for larger organizations.

 Network and security specifications¶

 Incoming HTTPS access (usually port 443, though this is configurable) from the networks where your users are (usually, the public Internet).

-Outgoing HTTP(S) access (ports 80 and 443) to the public Internet so that Zulip can properly manage image previews and embeds.
+Outgoing HTTP(S) access (ports 80 and 443) to the public Internet so that Zulip can properly manage image and website previews and mobile push notifications.
 Outgoing Internet access is not required if you disable those features.